kyleboas/tacticsjournal.com/drafts/Draft-2023-3-2-Match-Preview-Liverpool-vs-Man-United-05MAR2023.md

 ![_config.yml]({{ site.baseurl }}/images/873D0C28-A9C4-4630-B849-B584EC3A8835.jpeg)

-When counter-pressing, Liverpool should look to press high to pin Man United back into their own defensive end and force them to play the ball directly in the air, rather than on the ground, to quickly win back the ball.
+When Liverpool counter-press they should look to defend high to pin Man United back into their own defensive end and force them to play the ball directly in the air, rather than on the ground, to quickly win back the ball.

 ![_config.yml]({{ site.baseurl }}/images/6D69685E-FA85-49BA-8418-171E4EB95F06.jpeg)